hdriel/FullStack_MEAN_Hotels/readme.md

 This repo contains the MEAN stack application that is built through  Full Stack Training's MEAN Stack Udemy course.

-Note: This project I made is adapted to changes made in versions of mongoose, mongodb, express
+Note: This project I made is adapted to changes made in versions of mongoose, mongodb, express for 2018 instead of 2016
 <hr>

 In this project I built a system of hotels with the tools of MEAN: